Esther7171/TryHackMe-Walkthroughs/Room/MD2PDF/readme.md

 This room was a clean reminder that “internal only” is not a security boundary when user-controlled content is rendered server-side.
 Markdown processors, especially those that allow raw HTML, can quietly become a bridge into places that were never meant to be exposed.

-Thanks for reading this walkthrough.
+Thanks for reading this WriteUp.